GeodesicGraph/DGG_and_SVG/README.md

 ---
 ### Citation
-Please cite these two papers if you use this code:
+Please cite the following paper if you use FastDGG:

 ```BibTeX
 @article{10.1145/3144567,